All comparisons

 What is the cheaper Willow Voice alternative for Mac?

-If your need is daily dictation on one Mac, Speakmac is the cheaper alternative because it moves from free tier to a $19 one-time unlock instead of recurring subscription pricing.
+If your need is daily dictation on Mac, Speakmac is the cheaper alternative because it moves from free tier to a $29 one-time 2-Mac unlock instead of recurring subscription pricing.

 Reviews